34 Good Jobs for Pregnant Women (And How to Get Hired)

 2. Understand the concerns that employers commonly have

 As a recent job seeker, you may have encountered some of the following attitudes and objections already.
 And you definitely wouldn't be alone.
 In fact, research has consistently shown that mothers and pregnant women tend to experience a significant amount of discrimination throughout the hiring process.
-One study even found that, when family status was disclosed, women without children received 2.1 times more call backs and 1.8 times more hiring recommendations than mothers with equal qualifications.7
+A study in the American Journal of Sociology even found that, when family status was disclosed, women without children received 2.1 times more call backs and 1.8 times more hiring recommendations than mothers with equal qualifications.

-Similar research has also shown that mothers are perceived as less competent than women who don't have children.
-And visibly pregnant women have been perceived by research participants as more emotional and irrational as well as less dependable, authoritative, and committed to their jobs.7
+The study cited similar research which showed that mothers are perceived as less competent than women who don't have children.
+Visibly pregnant women have been perceived by research participants as more emotional and irrational as well as less dependable, authoritative, and committed to their jobs.

 So a lot of employers share similar concerns.
 They may worry that you'll have to take too much time off for medical appointments or sick days.
 Or they may fear that you won't have the energy or mental sharpness to stay productive throughout your pregnancy, especially during your final trimester.
 And, of course, they may not want to deal with the problem of trying to find a replacement for you if you quit the job or take an extended leave after giving birth.